ai3DVision/kalman_filter/README.md

-# kalman_filter
+# kalman_filter with CVI

-This is a kalman filter written in python, following Kevin Murphy's Matlab code here: http://www.cs.ubc.ca/~murphyk/Software/Kalman/kalman.html

-Code follows the structure of Murphy's matlab code closely.
-Install the dependencies (pip install -r requirements.txt) and run:

-python tracking_demo.py

-or for EM:

-python learning_demo.py
+This is a python implementation of the "Kalman Filters with GLM Likelihood" as described in E.2 of "Conjugate-Computation Variational Inference: Converting Variational Inference in Non-Conjugate Models to Inferences in Conjugate Models"